Gurupatil0003/RestFull_API/RESTful API that supports data validation and error handling.md

 python app.py

 ```
+### Use Postman to perform other operation

-# here are some example HTTP commands using curl to interact with the RESTful API:
+### here are some example HTTP commands using curl to interact with the RESTful API

 ### GET All Users:
 ```python